DOCUMENTATION · v4.0

 How property impact works

-Property impact is in the filter sidebar under "Property Impact".
+Property impact opens from the "Property Impact" section of the filter sidebar and expands as a flyout panel.
 It shows every workflow that reads or writes any property in your portal, grouped by object type (Contact, Deal, Company, Ticket).

 Each property row shows a W badge (writers - workflows that set this property) and an R badge (readers - workflows that use this property as an enrollment trigger or branch condition).
 Click a property to highlight the relevant workflows on the canvas.